Renaissance Florence vs Silicon Valley: Entropy & Innovation

 - Public celebration spaces: Make innovation visible

-Each intervention targets specific entropy dimensions with potential reduction effects.
+Each intervention targets specific entropy dimensions with measurable reduction effects when operating within the electromagnetic voxel lattice constraints.

 Structural Reforms